Hirithik-ds/Marketing-Campaign-Analysis/README.md

 pain points of the marketing team like consumer growth, lead conversions, etc. as well as help them work on new set of campaigns.

+# The data which company provided are:
+- Customer Table
+- City Data
+- Item
+- CouponMapping
+- Campaign
+- CustomerTransactionData

 **CAMPAIGN SCHEMA**

 ![image](https://github.com/user-attachments/assets/349b1df0-22f8-45df-a0c8-537156bf62bd)

+This is the schema where we have created the relationship between the tables **( STAR SCHEMA )**.